The Closed Range Property and Gaffney's Inequality of the De Rham Complex in Unbounded Domains: Applications

 satisfies the assumptions of Theorem \ref{theo:pt}.
-Note the particular choice $\A=\rotc_{\om}$ for some open $\om\subseteq \reals ^3$. \end{ex}
+Note the particular choice $\A=\rotc_{\om}$ for some open $\om\subset\reals ^3$. \end{ex}

 It has been found that evolutionary equations lead to a convenient framework to express results concerning exponential stability.
-In fact, an operator of the form of $\B_\nu$ as provided in Theorem \ref{theo:pt} is \textbf{exponentially stable}, if there exists $\eta>0$ such that for all $ \nu\geq \nu_0$ and $f\in \Lt_\nu(\reals ;\H)\cap \Lt_{-\eta}(\reals ;\H)$ we have The relationship of this notion of exponential stability to more classical formulations is expressed in \cite[Chapter 11]{STW22}.
+In fact, an operator of the form of $\B_{\nu}$ as provided in Theorem \ref{theo:pt} is \textbf{exponentially stable}, if there exists $\eta>0$ such that for all $\nu\geq\nu_{0}$ and $f\in \Lt_{\nu}(\reals;\H)\cap\Lt_{-\eta}(\reals;\H)$ we have

+The relationship of this notion of exponential stability to more classical formulations is expressed in \cite[Chapter 11]{STW22}.
 Next, as before, closed range results can help establish exponential stability statements.
 For simplicity, we focus on equations of the form provided in Example \ref{ex:Mt}.